Trust Staff (Central team)

 After a career as a bilingual secretary in the legal and paper trade sectors, Sandra changed direction in 2001 and moved into education working at All Saints’ Primary School which later amalgamated and became Archbishop Courtenay Primary School in 2005.
 She worked initially as a Teaching Assistant for 4 years before moving into the school office.
 Sandra played a key role in the transfer of Archbishop Courtenay Primary School to academy status when it became the first school to join Aquila on 1 September 2014.
 At this point Sandra moved into the role of School Business Manager and worked closely with Marian Scally to develop administrative and finance procedures to support other schools as they joined Aquila.
 In 2016 Sandra gained her Level 4 Diploma in School Business Management which has further enhanced her skills and knowledge.
 Sandra joined the Central Team in October 2018 where she works as HR Manager one day per week overseeing HR practices across Aquila.

-Mrs Debbie Stryzyk - Local Governing Body Clerk
+Mrs Deborah Stryzyk - Local Governing Body Clerk

 Miss Daisy Cousins - Apprentice Finance & Administration Assistant